-Portugal Business News - The European Commission is investing 10 million euros to fund a consortium to develop a quantum computer that will be able to run at room temperature.
+Portugal News - The European Commission is investing 10 million euros to fund a consortium to develop a quantum computer that will be able to run at room temperature.

 The groundbreaking quantum computer, that is being developed under the European Commission Quantum Flagship initiative, is using diamonds and silicon carbide to build quantum computers and simulators that can run at room temperature.